MVioque/YODA/README.md

 5th - Weighting of the skewed classes

 6th - Neural Network classification.
-Training stops when Cross-Validation precision gets to a maximum.
+Training stops when Cross-Validation precision gets to a maximum

 7th - Evaluation on Test Set

-8th - Classification and generation of output catalogues
+8th - Classification of Input Sample sources with trained network

-The output of YODA is a file per bootstrapped iteration with the classification, i.e., the Input Sample with three more columns, each one with the probability of the object of belonging to each one of the input categories: Herbig Ae/Be, Classical Be or something else.
+The output of YODA is a file per bootstrapped iteration with the resulting neural network classification, i.e., the Input Sample with three more columns, each one with the probability of the object of belonging to each one of the input categories: other, Herbig Ae/Be or Classical Be.
 In order to average the bootstrapped sets and get a final catalogue, the Bootgather.py code can be used.